-- Reinstatement will be the decision of the academic unit to which the students are petitioning. - 2.
-Students who are reinstated will be classified as probationary students until their cumulative GPA is at least 2.0.
-In each subsequent semester on probation, the student must achieve a semester GPA of at least 2.0.
-Failure to meet the semester GPA requirement while on probation will result in dismissal. - 3.
+- Reinstatement will be the decision of the academic unit to which the students are petitioning. - Students who are reinstated will return in academic review standing until their cumulative GPA is at least 2.0.
+In each subsequent semester on academic review, the student must achieve a semester GPA of at least 2.0.
+Failure to meet the semester GPA requirement while in academic review will result in dismissal. - 3.
 Reinstatement after a second dismissal is extremely rare. - 4.
 Student's chances of reinstatement will be enhanced by taking advantage of campus wide resources, removing grades of incomplete, undertaking assessment of their academic problems, and providing evidence of their ability to complete successful academic work upon their reinstatement to IU Indianapolis.

 Academic Integrity This is a basic principle of intellectual life that holds students responsible for taking credit only for ideas and efforts that are their own.
 Academic dishonesty violates that principle and undermines the bonds of trust and cooperation among members of the university community, and it is not tolerated.
 Academic misconduct includes cheating, fabrication, plagiarism, interference, violation of course rules, and facilitating academic dishonesty.
 Students are responsible for knowing what behaviors and activities constitute these different forms of academic misconduct.
-Penalties and procedures that are applicable when academic misconduct or dishonesty occurs are described in the IU Indianapolis Code of Student Rights, Responsibilities, and Conduct.
+Penalties and procedures that are applicable when academic misconduct or dishonesty occurs are described in the IU Indianapolis.